readium/readium-css/docs/CSS10-libre_fonts.md

-# Open Source and Libre Fonts We Can recommend
+# Open Source and Libre Fonts We Can Recommend

 [Implementers’ doc] [WIP]